What we know about the Titanic-bound submersible that's missing with 5 people onboard

 The Coast Guard said there was one pilot and four “mission specialists” aboard.
 “Mission specialists” are people who pay to come along on OceanGate’s expeditions.
 They take turns operating sonar equipment and performing other tasks in the five-person submersible.

-U.K. businessman Hamish Harding was one of the mission specialists, according to Action Aviation, a company for which Harding serves as chairman.
+British businessman Hamish Harding, who lives in Dubai in the United Arab Emirates, was one of the mission specialists, according to Action Aviation, a company for which Harding serves as chairman.

 WHAT KIND OF DEEP-SEA VESSEL WAS IT?